British Hong Kong: Economy

+The economy of Hong Kong under British rule was based on free trade and positive non-interventionism, with the minimal red tape allowing the colony to flourish primarily as a free-trade zone and later as an offshore financial centre.
 The stability, security, and predictability of British law and government enabled Hong Kong to flourish as a centre for international trade.
-In the colony's first decade, the revenue from the opium trade was a key source of government funds.
+In the colony's first decade, revenue from the opium trade was a key source of government funds.
 The importance of opium reduced over time, but the colonial government was dependent on its revenues until the Japanese occupation in 1941.
-Although the largest businesses in the early colony were operated by British, American, and other expatriates, Chinese workers provided the bulk of the manpower to build a new port city.
+Although the largest businesses in the early colony were operated by British, American, and other expatriates, Chinese workers provided the bulk of the manpower needed to build a new port city.

 By the late 1980s, many ethnic Chinese people had become major business figures in Hong Kong.
 Amongst these billionaires was Sir Li Ka-shing, who had become one of the colony's wealthiest people by this time.

 Culture

-Hong Kong is characterised as a hybrid of East and West.
-Traditional Chinese values emphasising family and education blend with Western ideals, including economic liberty and the rule of law.
-Although the vast majority of the population is ethnically Chinese, Hong Kong has developed a distinct identity.
-The territory diverged from the mainland through its long period of colonial administration and a different pace of economic, social, and cultural development.
-Mainstream culture is derived from immigrants originating from various parts of China.
+British Hong Kong was characterised as a hybrid of East and West.
+Traditional Chinese values emphasising family and education blended with Western ideals, including economic liberty and the rule of law.
+Although the vast majority of the population was ethnically Chinese, Hong Kong developed a distinct identity from the mainland through its long period of colonial administration and a different pace of economic, social, and cultural development, with mainstream culture was derived from immigrants originating from various parts of China.
 This was influenced by British-style education, a separate political system, and the territory's rapid development during the late 20th century.
-Most migrants of that era fled poverty and war, reflected in the prevailing attitude toward wealth; Hongkongers tend to link self-image and decision-making to material benefits.
-Residents' sense of local identity has markedly increased post-handover: The majority of the population (52%) identifies as "Hongkongers", while 11% describe themselves as "Chinese".
-The remaining population purport mixed identities, 23% as "Hongkonger in China" and 12% as "Chinese in Hong Kong".
+Most migrants of that era fled poverty and war, reflected in the prevailing attitude toward wealth; Hongkongers tended to link self-image and decision-making to material benefits.
+Residents' sense of local identity remained post-handover, with the majority of the population (52%) identifying as "Hongkongers", while 11% described themselves as "Chinese".
+The remaining population held mixed identities, 23% as "Hongkonger in China" and 12% as "Chinese in Hong Kong".

-Traditional Chinese family values, including family honour, filial piety, and a preference for sons, are prevalent.
-Nuclear families are the most common households, although multi-generational and extended families are not unusual.
+Traditional Chinese family values, including family honour, filial piety, and a preference for sons, remained prevalent.
+Nuclear families were the most common households, although multi-generational and extended families were not unusual.
 In British-ruled Hong Kong, polygamy was legal until 1971 pursuant to the colonial practice of not interfering in local customs that British authorities viewed as relatively harmless to the public order.

-Spiritual concepts such as feng shui are observed; large-scale construction projects often hire consultants to ensure proper building positioning and layout.
-The degree of its adherence to feng shui is believed to determine the success of a business.
-Bagua mirrors are regularly used to deflect evil spirits, and buildings often lack floor numbers with a 4; the number has a similar sound to the word for "die" in Cantonese.
+Spiritual concepts such as feng shui were observed; large-scale construction projects often hired consultants to ensure proper building positioning and layout.
+The degree of its adherence to feng shui was believed to determine the success of a business.
+Bagua mirrors were regularly used to deflect evil spirits, and buildings often lack floor numbers with a 4; the number has a similar sound to the word for "die" in Cantonese.